tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Cipher Suites

 A symmetric cipher suite defines the pair of the AEAD cipher and hash function to be used with HKDF.
-Cipher suites follow the naming convention:
 Cipher suite names follow the naming convention:

 ~~~